PLEASE SHARE ELECTRONICALLY ♻ DO

 Talks” Part 2 of 3: Move your investments into environmentally-sound assets.[14]
 Take your investment dollar away from funds &

-corporations (like oil & gas companies) that support the destruction of our
+corporations (especially coal, oil & gas companies) that support the

-environment through continued mining of fossil fuels.
-Invest in ETFs or
+destruction of our environment through continued mining of fossil fuels.
+Invest

-individual companies that are focused on renewable energy or reducing consumption
+in ETFs or individual companies that are focused on renewable energy or

-effort is better than no effort or regard for the environment.
+which clearly aren’t a cure, some effort is better than a complete disregard for the environment.

 9.